Neurodiversity: An Overview of its Origins and Place in Society

 Aim

-The first workshop in this series will cover an overview of the origins of neurodiversity, current diagnoses and the experiences that are associated with neurodiversity.
+This workshop will cover an overview of the origins of neurodiversity, current diagnoses and the experiences that are associated with neurodiversity.
 The adoption of neurodiversity as an identity will be explored and how it spans both the medical and social models of disability.
 A brief overview of the history of neurodiversity and the shifts in how neurodiverse people have encountered mainstream society will be included.

 Overview and Learning Intentions